heimskr/game3/doc/PROTOCOL.md

 0. Not used.

 1. **Protocol Version**: informs the other side of the protocol version in use.
+Currently unused.

 	- `u32` Version